kozakana/bucketsync/README.md

 ## Options
 <pre>
   -h, --help     show this help message and exit
-  -e, --env      input access key and secret key from '.env' file --dry-run      Only show what should be uploaded or downloaded but
+  -e, --env      input access key, secret key, syncdir and bucket name from '.env' file --dry-run      Only show what should be uploaded or downloaded but
                  don't actually do it.
 May still perform S3 requests to get bucket listings and other information though (only